The Pyramid

 The Problem This Solves

-When you give a model a specific task without framing, it lacks the context to make good decisions.
-It fills in the gaps with assumptions, often wrong ones.
+When you give a model a specific task without framing, it lacks the context to make good decisions and fills in the gaps with assumptions, often wrong ones.
 You get technically correct output that misses the point entirely.
+A function that works but violates every convention in the codebase.
+A review that flags style issues but misses the security constraint.

-The opposite failure is equally common: dumping every piece of relevant information without structure.
-Drowning in detail before understanding what it’s looking at.
+The opposite failure is equally common: dumping every piece of relevant information without structure, drowning the model in detail before it understands what it’s looking at.
+Both failures come from the same root cause, which is treating context as a flat pile of information rather than a layered briefing.

 How It Works